-“The Domestic Impact of International Pesticide Standards” - Under Review
+“The Domestic Impact of International Standards” R&R at International Studies Quarterly

-- Abstract: Regulations are no longer a purely national affair.
+Regulations are no longer a purely national affair.
 International standards now exist across a broad range of regulatory arenas, including those that may be central to domestic values, such as the regulation of health, safety, and the environment.
-Although a number of studies have looked at the domestic impact of globalization more generally, few studies examine the effects of international standards specifically.
+Although a number of studies have looked at the domestic impact of globalization more generally, we continue to know very little about the effects of international standards, specifically.
 This paper investigates this issue, with an empirical focus on the regulation of pesticides.
-Using original data on changes to US regulations between 1996 and 2015, the study explores whether international standards have led to a weakening or strengthening of domestic rules.
-It finds that, contrary to the fears of many scholars, international standards have not pushed the United States towards laxity but instead have, if anything, led to stricter domestic regulations overall.
-The results not only contribute to the broader literature on the domestic effects of globalization, they also allay concerns that international standards could serve primarily as a regulatory ceiling, encouraging nations to sacrifice caution for economic gain.
+Using original data on changes to U.S. regulations between 1996 and 2015, the study identifies whether international standards have led to a weakening or strengthening of domestic rules.
+It finds that contrary to common fears, there is no evidence that international standards have pushed the United States towards laxity.
+The results not only contribute to the broader literature on the domestic effects of globalization, but they allay concerns that international standards could serve primarily as a regulatory ceiling, encouraging nations to sacrifice caution for economic gain.

 “Exerting Influence Through Information: How Private Actors Win Preferential Policies Internationally" [email for latest draft]